 Starting Onions From a Seedling

-If you've been growing your own seedlings indoors, trim them back when they reach about 5 inches in height, leaving only 2 inches of the stem behind.
-Doing this promotes thicker, sturdier seedlings.
-At the same time, start setting the seedlings outside for a few hours at a time to acclimate them to the cooler outdoor temperatures before transplanting them.
+If you've been growing your own seedlings indoors, start setting them outside in spring for a few hours at a time to acclimate them to the cooler outdoor temperatures before transplanting them.
 Leave them out a little bit longer each day.

 A few weeks after your final frost, plant the seedlings in your garden, spacing them 4 to 6 inches apart.
 Keep rows of onions about 12 inches apart so you can easily walk and work between them.
 Onions keep fairly shallow roots, so there is no need to dig deep planting holes.
 Holes and trenches just deep enough to cover the plant's roots are good enough, and 1 inch of depth will do the trick.